-- b.
+- a.
+The appliance should have two independently controlled burners (one for the cooking function and one for the boiler). - b.
 The SEDBUK 2009 efficiency of the integral boiler should be not less than 75%.
 The manufacturer's declaration of appliance performance and SEDBUK value should include the following statement and information: - Seasonal efficiency (SEDBUK) = xx % - Case heat emission value = yy kW - Heat transfer to water at full load = zz kW - The values are used in the UK Government's Standard Assessment Procedure (SAP) for the energy rating of dwellings.
 The test data from which the values have been calculated has been certified by [insert name and/or identification of Notified body].
 See: www.rangeefficiency.org.uk.